pu2clr/Si4825_RADIO_HACK/README.md

 ***Note: Changing the state of this switch does not immediately alter the configuration from Wide to Narrow (or vice-versa).
 For the change to take effect, the Si4825 must be reset or power-cycled.***

+The images below show the dial examples of commertial receivers based on Si4825 using Narrow and Wide band setup.

 ##### Narrow band commertial receiver dial

 ![Narrow band commertial receiver dial](./Images/NARROW_BAND_EXAMPLE_01.jpg)

+Notice in the previous figure that the radio design divides the Shortwave bands into six segments: 6.8 to 7.6 MHz, 9.2 to 10.0 MHz, 11.4 to 12.4 MHz, 13.4 to 14.2 MHz, 15.0 to 15.9 MHz, and 17.1 to 18.0 MHz.
+This configuration requires a six-position band switch for Shortwave, plus one position for AM/MW and another for FM, totaling eight positions.

+This design can provide a better station tuning experience.
+The narrower bands make it easier to locate and tune to a station compared to a 'Wide Band' design.
+Additionally, nearby stations broadcasting at the same time are easier to separate.

 ##### Wide band commertial receiver dial